Record Store Love: Where Did Sioux Falls Get Their Music?

 I’m pretty sure that in the future I’ll be telling my grandkids about these magical places that use to exist called record stores.

 The record store is one of my favorite places in the world.
-I’ve been to record stores in most every town I’ve ever visited.
+I love to stop into record stores in almost every town I visit.
 I always make a point to find them and explore.

-In the time before the internet, if you loved music, especially music outside the mainstream like rap or metal, a record store was an oasis.
-Sure the Alco store may sell some country tapes and the new Bon Jovi LP, but for a deeper selection you had to seek out a more specialized retailer.
-For me growing up in western Nebraska in the late 80’s/early 90’s that also meant making a pilgrimage to another town.
+In the time before the internet, if you loved music, especially music outside the mainstream like rap, alternative, or metal, a record store was an oasis.
+Sure the Alco store may sell some country tapes and the new Bon Jovi LP, but for a deeper selection, you had to seek out a more specialized retailer.
+For me growing up in western Nebraska in the late '80s/early ’90s also meant making a pilgrimage to another town.